saga-project/PilotMapReduce/docs/source/examples/gettingstarted.rst

     import pmr

-You can check / print the version of your SAGA-Pilot installation via the ``version`` property.
+You can check / print the version of your Pilot-MapReduce installation via the ``version`` property.

 .. code-block:: python